catsocks/sebo-tools/README.md

 # Livros 35

+Livros means _Books_.

-Livros 35 means _Books 35_, and it's a tiny tool for helping me automate part of the process of organizing the photos of books I'm listing for sale.
+A tiny tool for helping me automate part of the process of organizing the photos of books I'm listing for sale.

 Note: the `make-cover` command expects you to have a [remove.bg](https://www.remove.bg/) API key.